 Update 8/4/17: The school that *Chloe was set to attend has decided to reject her after 4 weeks of saying they would accept her, so her foster moms are now on the lookout for another school that will take her.
 It is frustrating, but so, so important that *Chloe is accepted into a school.
 She is very, very smart, and the closer to her peers she can start classes, the better!

-*Chloe attends a dance class with 2 of her other blind foster siblings *Mae and *Brianna, as well as Nikki’s daughter, Deepa.
+*Chloe attends a dance class with some of her foster sisters.

 *Chloe currently attends Anjali School for the Blind in her home, which you can learn more about here.
-ASB serves children who live at SCH in Courage Home, Joy Home (*Stephanie, *Jeanette, *Victoria), and other SCH foster homes (*Eden & *Katherine from Anchor Home), as well as children who live in the community.
-Blind or visually impaired foster siblings *Cedar, *Dinah, and *Jasmine also attend, alongside sighted foster siblings *Addie, *Lily, *Molly, and *Nolan, who are not enrolled in mainstream private schools and also learn academics alongside the other kids at ASB.
+ASB serves children who live at SCH in Courage Home and Joy Home (*Stephanie, *Jeanette, *Victoria), as well as children who live in the community.
+Blind or visually impaired foster siblings *Cedar, *Dinah, and *Jasmine also attend, alongside sighted foster siblings *Lily, *Molly, and *Nolan, who are not enrolled in mainstream private schools and also learn academics alongside the other kids at ASB.
 You can read about any of the children mentioned in this paragraph by choosing their names in the categories section on the side of this blog, or searching their names in the tags in the search bar.

 Read more about what *Chloe’s co-foster mom, Nikki, has to say about her here!